 Conclusion on Bell Peppers

-You can feed your dog bell peppers.
-The healthiest is red since they’re ripened and contain extra nutrition.
-Bell peppers are low in calories and fat which is ideal for dogs.
-The antioxidants, beta-carotene and other vitamins are beneficial.
+You can feed your dog non-spicy bell peppers if Nightshades are not a problem.
+The red variety are extra nutritious.
+Bell peppers are low in calories which is ideal for dogs.
+The antioxidants, beta-carotene and other vitamins are great.
 Serve bell peppers plain or mixed in with dog food.
-Just be sure the peppers aren’t spicy.